 This elective course of study is part of the comprehensive, sequential vocal music program that begins at the elementary level and continues through high school.
 Students will acquire knowledge, understanding and appreciation of the artistic, cultural and intellectual accomplishments of our civilizations while developing skills to express personal musical talents.
 In seventh grade, students meet with a vocal music specialist throughout the school year.
 Students are expected to participate in the concerts and rehearsals that may be held after school hours.
-Our music educators have used the New York State Education Department's publication "Learning Standards for the Arts" to design the curriculum.
+Our music educators have used the New York State Education Department's publication "Learning Standards for the Arts", in addition to the Common Core Learning Standards, to design the curriculum.

-- Vocal production and maintenance
+- · Vocal production and maintenance

 - Diction and pronunciation

 - Music reading

-- · Choral ensemble skills and techniques
+- Choral ensemble skills and techniques

-- Music from different cultures and time periods
+- · Music from different cultures and time periods

 - World music

-- Choral repertoire, including:
+- · Choral repertoire, including:

 - African tradition

 - NYSSMA level 2

 - A capella

 - Songs in languages other than English

 - Songs in triple meter

 - Performance and audience etiquette

 - Careers